A Kilonova Following a Long-Duration Gamma-Ray Burst at 350 Mpc: Methods

 We calibrate the Gemini-N/GMOS, MMT/MMIRS, GTC/EMIR and LBT/LUCI images using stars in common with Sloan Digital Sky Survey Data Release 12 (SDSS DR12; \cite{Alam+15}) and 2-Micron All Sky Survey (2MASS; \cite{2MASS}).
 Due to NIRI's narrow field of view and the resulting dearth of 2MASS standard stars, we calibrate NIRI images using stars in common with the MMIRS image taken at $\delta t = 7.98$~days whose magnitudes we have measured from comparison to 2MASS.
 We perform aperture photometry at the position of the afterglow using the IRAF/\texttt{phot} task on the $i$-band subtracted image and the $J$- and $K$-band images directly.
 We derive upper limits on the Gemini, LBT and MMT images by measuring the magnitudes of 3$\sigma$ sources in the field using an aperture approximately proportional to the full width-half maximum (FWHM) of the transient.

 Finally, at 17.6~days post-burst, we obtained $i$-band imaging of the field with the NOT/ALFOSC.
 We do not detect a source at the position of the optical/NIR counterpart to a 3$\sigma$ limiting magnitude of $i>24.7$~AB mag.
+We report all photometry in Extended Data Table~\ref{tab:observations} and plot spectral energy distributions (SEDs) of the UV-optical-NIR counterpart to GRB\,211211A at 5 approximately contemporaneous epochs in Extended Data Figure~2.

-\bmhead{Hubble Space Telescope Observations and Confirmation of a $z=0.076$ Origin} On 2022 April 12 and 14 we observed the field of GRB\,211211A using {\em HST} with WFC3/IR/F140W and ACS/WFC/F606W, respectively (Program 16923; PI: Rastinejad).
-We reduced the images using the custom pipeline \texttt{hst123}\footnote{\url{https://github.com/charliekilpatrick/hst123}}, which uses the \texttt{astrodrizzle} package to reduce and align the images \cite[][ for details]{Kilpatrick+22_GW170817}.
-We performed aperture photometry on the host galaxy of GRB\,211211A using a 5'' aperture in the drizzled images and using zero points calculated for the drizzled frames by {\tt hst123}.
+\bmhead{Hubble Space Telescope Observations} On 2022 April 12 and 14 we observed the field of GRB\,211211A using {\em HST} with WFC3/IR/F140W and ACS/WFC/F606W, respectively (Program 16923; PI: Rastinejad).
+We reduced the images using the custom pipeline \texttt{hst123}\cite{hst123}, which uses the \texttt{astrodrizzle} package to reduce and align the images \cite[][ for details]{Kilpatrick+22_GW170817}.
+We performed aperture photometry on SDSS J140910.47+275320.8 using a 5'' aperture in the drizzled images and using zero points calculated for the drizzled frames by {\tt hst123}.
 After aligning our {\it HST} data to our $K$-band Gemini image from $\delta t = 4.1$~days, we place upper limits on the presence of an {\it HST} counterpart using artificial star injection at the NIR counterpart position.
 Using the fake star methods in {\tt dolphot} \cite{dolphot}, we inject 50,000 artificial stars in increments of 0.01~mag.
 We then estimate the magnitude threshold at which 99.7\% of sources are recovered at 3$\sigma$, which we consider to be the 3$\sigma$ limiting magnitude.
 No source is detected at the position of the optical afterglow to $\mathrm{F606W} > 27.76$~mag and $\mathrm{F140W} > 27.19$~AB mag.
-We list additional multi-band limits for an underlying source from ground-based telescopes in Table~\ref{tab:observations}.
+We list additional multi-band limits for an underlying source from ground-based telescopes in Extended Data Table~\ref{tab:observations}.